-A prime example of this employer vulnerability to litigation without precedent involves job protection.
-Under all state paid family and medical leave programs, and under the FMLA, an employee is protected from retaliation by their employer due to their use of qualified leave and the employee must be returned to the same or an equivalent position upon return from leave as they held prior to taking leave.
-However, some state stipulations - for example, Massachusetts - have included language requiring that any negative change in an employee's terms of employment experienced while on qualified leave, or during the following six months, is presumed to be retaliation on the part of the employer.
-Furthermore, to rebut this presumption, an employer must provide clear and convincing evidence that it had sufficient, independent justification for taking such action.
+A prime example of the ways in which states have begun to establish dangerous legal liabilities involves employee job protection while on leave.
+Under the FMLA, and most state paid leave programs, an employee is protected from retaliation by their employer due to their use of qualified leave and the employee must be returned to the same or an equivalent position upon return from leave as they held prior to taking leave.
+However, in Massachusetts language was included in the creation of the state program stipulating that any negative change in an employee's terms of employment experienced while on qualified leave, or during the following six months, is presumed to be retaliation on the part of the employer.5 Furthermore, to rebut this presumption, an employer must provide clear and convincing evidence that the employer had sufficient independent justification for taking such action.6

-Instances such as this presumed discrimination represent an egregious step by state programs which have the potential to subject employers to a wide range of extremely costly legal challenges; legal overreach such as this could effectively debilitate employee management across multiple states by employers.
-By altering legal standards that were once uniform under federal law and the FMLA, states have begun to dangerously balkanize the predictability of employer operation within their jurisdictions and drive a wedge between employers and employees that would not otherwise exist.
+Instances such as this presumed discrimination represent an egregious step by state programs which have the potential to open employers up to a wide range of extremely costly legal challenges; legal oversights such as these could effectively debilitate employee management of any kind by employers.
+By treading into legal standards that were once uniform under federal law and the FMLA, states have begun to dangerously balkanize the predictability of employer operation within their jurisdictions and drive a wedge between employers and employees that would not otherwise exist.